 The EU Strategy for the Alpine Region will involve 7 countries: Austria, France, Germany, Italy, Liechtenstein, Slovenia and Switzerland.
-The main added value of the Strategy for the Alpine Region will consist in a new relationship between metropolitan, peri-mountain, and mountain areas.
+The main added value of the Strategy for the Alpine Region will consist of a new relationship between metropolitan, piedmont, and mountain areas.